 - The one-week waiting period may be waived

-This is certainly a trying time for Canadians and people all over the world.
-Not only do we have to protect our health, but we must also do what is necessary to keep up with bill payments, which can be very difficult for those who have lost their jobs as a result of COVID-19.
-Fortunately, our government is taking steps to provide financial help to those who need it.
-While there are certainly kinks that must be worked out due to the overwhelming need in the country, help is available.
+Unemployment is certainly a trying time for most Canadians and people all over the world.
+Not only do we have to protect our health, but we must also do what is necessary to keep up with bill payments, which can be very difficult for those who have lost their jobs as a result of an accident, injury, or illness.
+Fortunately, our government takes steps to provide financial help to those who need it.
+While understanding how to apply for EI is a bit complicated, help is always available.